dmkUK/tablet/gnome_screen_rotation/method.md

 # How I got there
 (Around the houses and up the garden path)

 I took many wrong turns, wondering why nothing was happening when I tried altering values in the sensor matrix.
-Error number one was researching rotation matrices (this is about direction not rotation) and number two was not watching the indentation, **This is _extremely_ important**
+Error number one was researching rotation matrices (this is about direction not rotation) and number two was not watching the indentation, **this is _extremely_ important**.

 ## Commands
 `cat /usr/lib/udev/hwdb.d/60-sensor.hwdb` to see the whole configuration file